WORDS BY STEPHEN YU

 ‘Most paints won’t bond as well to hard rubbers and plastics.
 Paint tends to rub and crack off of these harder surfaces.’

-How To Paint Your Sneakers: Surface Preparation
+How To Paint Your Trainers: Surface Preparation

-Every sneaker comes out of the box with a factory finish – a clear coating used to protect the color and material of the shoe – but this layer will also prevent your paint from bonding properly with the surface of the uppers.
+Every sneaker comes out of the box with a factory finish – a clear coating used to protect the colour and material of the shoe – but this layer will also prevent your paint from bonding properly with the surface of the uppers.
 To prevent your paint from cracking or peeling the first time you wear it, you must remove the factory finish first.

 Soak your cloth in acetone.
 Don’t use too much: you don’t want the cloth to be sodden.